nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   - 2b1. imPoster shows a message informing the user that the desired endpoint already exist

-    Use case resumes at step 1.
+    Use case resumes at step 2.

 **Use case E02 - Edit an API endpoint**

 **MSS**

 1. User requests to edit an API endpoint
-2. User enters `edit` command into command box
+2. User enters `edit` command
 3.  imPoster edits the API endpoint and updates the API endpoint list

     Use case ends.